szporwolik/perun/README.md

 	* click connect and leave the app running in the background
 * Start DCS World and host multiplayer session
   * by default the JSON is written into Scripts\Json folder located in your Saved Games DCS folder tree
-  * by default the UDP port 48620 is in use as target port
+  * by default the TCP port 48620 is in use as target port
 * Data shall be filling your MySQL database

 ## Data packets